 News about Averinox is displayed on this page.
 Take a look at our news articles.

-March 2014: Spirofil has been officially certified by Kenteq
+March 2014: Averinox has been officially certified by Kenteq

 Averinox has been officially certified by Kenteq, the knowledge and advice organization of technical craftsmanship, as a training company within the cluster engineering / mechatronics.
 We now have our first apprentice mechanic to work!

-February 2014: Spirofil receives maintenance contract Waterschap Scheldestromen
+February 2014: Averinox receives maintenance contract Waterschap Scheldestromen

 Averinox receives service contract for maintenance of 4 wastewater treatment plants of Waterschap Scheldestromen.
 The maintenance program includes regular maintenance and calamity service of sieve belt presses and dewatering tables.
 More information in this area can be found here: Maintenance, Advice & 24h Service